jsigao/prioritree/inst/extdata/tool_input/about.md

 The recommended citation for the current version of `PrioriTree` is:
 ```
-Gao, Jiansi, Michael R May, Bruce Rannala, and Brian R Moore.
-2021.
+Jiansi Gao, Michael R May, Bruce Rannala, and Brian R Moore.
+2022.
 “The Impact of Prior Misspecification on Bayesian Phylodynamic Inference of Biogeographic History.” bioRxiv.
 ```

 ## Description